Easy Mussels with Olive Oil Garlic Bread

 - Make the garlic/wine broth.
 You can leave that on the stove for a few hours.
 Just heat it up before you add the mussels.

 - Prep the bread.
 Feel free to rub it with garlic and brush it with oil up to an hour ahead of time.

 As for what to serve with mussels, I keep it simple.
 That’s sort of the beauty of this dish.
 It’s always crusty bread, which is essential for the gorgeous pan juices.
 And always a big, seasonal salad.
 In winter, I’ll do butter or little gem lettuce, shaved fennel, shaved radishes, and this vinaigrette (I usually add a teaspoon or so of minced shallot).
 In summer, I’ll make a chopped Romaine salad with cucumbers, tomatoes, and a balsamic vinaigrette.
 I also like a Kale Caesar like this one.

-If these mussels are new to the kids (or grown ups) at your table, here are a few suggestions:
+If Easy Mussels are new to your table, here are a few suggestions:

 - Serve them with little fanfare and heavy up on the side dishes (a pile of golden baguette never hurts).

 - Cut the amount of mussels down by a third or a half and add medium, unpeeled shrimp or another familiar, quick cooking seafood to the pot as well.